JonasPrimbs/movesense-ble-ecg-firmware/README.md

 * Remember to add ninja, CMake, GNU Toolchain for ARM, nrfjprog and mergehex (provided with nrfjprog) to system path by editing the PATH variable in .bash_profile.

 ### Linux ###
-Movesense development is supported on Linux - detailed iinstructions for setting up the development environment on Linux will be added here shortly.
+Movesense development is supported also on Linux - detailed instructions for setting up the development environment on Linux will be added here shortly.

 ## Example application build flow ##